3/6/2025

 Matt

-Greetings and welcome to the Will Dan Group's fourth quarter and full year 2024 financial results conference call.
-At this time, all participants are in a listen only mode.
+Greetings and welcome to the World Bank Group's fourth quarter and full year 2024 financial results conference call.
+At this time, all participants are in a listen-only mode.
 A question and answer session will follow the formal presentation.
 If anyone should require operator assistance, please press star zero on your telephone keypad.
 As a reminder, this conference is being recorded.
-It is now my pleasure to introduce our host, Al Kastrock.
-Thank you, you may begin.
+It is now my pleasure to introduce our host, Al Kastrog.
+Thank you.
+You may begin.

 speaker

 Thank you, Matt.
 Good afternoon, everyone, and welcome to Will Dan Group's fourth quarter and fiscal 2024 earnings call.
-Joining our call today are Mike Bieber, President and Chief Executive Officer, and Kim Early, Executive Vice President and Chief Financial Officer.
+Joining our call today are Mike Beaver, President and Chief Executive Officer, and Kim Early, Executive Vice President and Chief Financial Officer.
 Our conference call remarks will include both GAAP and non-GAAP financial results.
-Reconciliations between GAAP and non-GAAP measures can be found in today's press release and in the presentation slides, all of which are available on our website.
-Please note that your over-year commentary or variances on revenue, adjusted EBITDA, and adjusted EPS discussed during our prepared remarks are on an organic basis.
-We'll make forward-looking statements about our performance.
+Reconciliations between GAAP and non-GAAP measures can be found in today's press release, and in the presentation slides, all of which are available on our website.
+Please note that year-over-year commentary or variances on revenue, adjusted EBITDA, and adjusted EPS discussed during our prepared remarks are on an organic basis.
+We will make forward-looking statements about our performance.
 These statements are based on how we see things today.
-While we may elect to update these forward-looking statements at some point in the future, we do not undertake any obligation to do so.
+While we may elect to update these forward-looking statements at some point in the future, We do not undertake any obligation to do so.
 As described in our SEC filings, actual results may differ materially due to risk and uncertainties.
 With that, I'll hand the call over to Mike.
 Thanks, Al.

 speaker